-TO: OCSEA Discharge Review Committee

-FROM: , Chapter Stewards Committee

-RE: Grievance Number & Name

-DATE:

-napter stewards committee recommends/does not recommend (in case of above listed grievance for the following reasons:
+The chapter stewards committee recommends/does not recommend (in case of removal) the above listed grievance for the following reasons:

-grievances.
-The hapter stewards committee does not have the right to turn down removal ne chapter's recommendation, however, is given great weight by the narge Review Committee.
+NOTE: The chapter stewards committee does not have the right to turn down removal grievances.
+The chapter's recommendation, however, is given great weight by the OCSEA Discharge Review Committee.